 👈 This is not working, not in India at least!

-Yes, third hand smoke, the toxic micro particles that linger around long after the smoke has dissipated is known to have serious health effects.
-Nicotine in tobacco smoke reacts with the nitrous acid in the air to form carcinogenic Tobacco Specific Nitrosamines (TSNs) which is a byproduct of tobacco smoke and is known to be more harmful than the smoke itself!
+Yes, third-hand smoke, the toxic microparticles that linger around long after the smoke has dissipated is known to have serious health effects.
+Nicotine in tobacco smoke reacts with the nitrous acid in the air to form carcinogenic Tobacco-Specific Nitrosamines (TSN) which is a byproduct of tobacco smoke and is known to be more harmful than the smoke itself!
 These carcinogens linger around, mixes with dust, settles on the furniture, are absorbed back in the air that we breathe.
-They are difficult to remove with traditional cleaning methods as their traces can not be removed with soap.
+They are difficult to remove with traditional cleaning methods as their traces cannot be removed with soap.

 Little ones are typically more at risk.
 Almost 40% more at risk of being exposed to THS, because-

 - Kids spend relatively more time indoors.
 So if your house or car is full of smoke residues, your kids are breathing in that air.
 Is it acceptable or not, you decide!

 - Kids, especially toddlers as crawling and lying around, chances of them ingesting the residual dust is very very high (and remember, the water-soap cleaning method is totally ineffective here so cleaning the floor is of very little use!)

 - little ones put things in mouth, thus, even more chance of ingesting THS dust sitting on the surfaces.

 - Children breathe more air per pound than adults do, means breathing in more air full of the third-hand smoke, which means breathing more carcinogens!

 - Their lungs and immune system are not fully developed yet.
 They are not ready to handle the load of toxins that they are being introduced to!